Electrical-Age/ElectricalAge/CONTRIBUTING.md

 # Contributing

-We appreciate any help from the community to improve the mod:
+This is an open source project.
+We appreciate any help from the community to improve the mod.

-### Bugs or ideas for new items:
+### Bugs or ideas for new items

 Did you found a bug or do you have an idea how to improve the mod?
-We are happy to hear from you...
+We are happy to hear from you.

 - [IRC Channel](https://qchat.rizon.net/?channels=electricalage)
 - [Bug Tracker](https://github.com/Electrical-Age/ElectricalAge/issues)

+Contributions via [pull request](https://github.com/Electrical-Age/ElectricalAge/pulls), and [bug reports](https://github.com/Electrical-Age/ElectricalAge/issues) are welcome!
+Please submit your pull request to the `1.7.10-MNA` branch and use the GitHub issue tracker to report issues.

 ### Translations

 Is the mod not available in your language or are some translations missing?
 Well you can change that by adding or modifying a translation: